 Once you have a clear idea of who you’re targeting, the next step is to work out ways to attract them.
 Start by identifying the common interests and passions of your potential audience.
 Then, create values and messages that will appeal to them.

-For instance, you may assume that by stating that you’re a hard worker is bound to impress potential employers.
-The reality is that nearly 99% of all job candidates mention that they are hard workers in their resume.
+For instance, you may assume that stating that you’re a hard worker is bound to impress potential employers.
+The reality is that nearly 99% of all job candidates mention that they are hard workers in their resumes.
 By stating the same, you’re getting lost in a sea of similar voices.

-The idea here is that you have to find the qualities and traits that separate from the others in your industry.
+The idea here is that you have to find the qualities and traits that separate you from the others in your industry.
 Once, you have a clear picture of what makes you unique; your brand identity begins to form.

 Remember that you must be the first person who is sold on your brand value before you can push it onto others.